 - Substitute cows milk for soy milk like this Alpro Unsweetened Soy Milk

-- Swap honey for this Original Refined – Vegan Honey Alternative
+- Swap honey for Original Refined – Vegan Honey Alternative

 - Exchange butter for this ‘No Udder’ Vegan Butter